La Saint Simon

 Saint Simon Bay, New Brunswick, Canada

-Its dynamic flavor almost can’t be described.
-Briny start delicately transforms into a sweet, buttery happiness.
+Her dynamic flavor almost can’t be described.
+A briny start delicately transforms into sweet, buttery happiness.
 The creaminess lingers and closes with a subtle sweet-citrus finish.
-It’s the perfect dinner guest.
+She's the perfect dinner guest.

 briny | buttery | multifaceted